Tell Us What You Think

 Below is a list of Frequently Asked Questions regarding the WIA Youth Program.

-If you have any other questions regarding eligibility, enrollment or any of our WIA Youth Programs, contact Debbie McDonald, WIA Youth Recruiter, at (813) 930-7583 (available M-F, 8am - 5pm) or e-mail her at: firstname.lastname@example.org.
+If you have any other questions regarding eligibility, enrollment or any of our WIA Youth Programs, contact Jeanette Stephens, WIA Youth Program Coordinator, at (813) 930-7400 x 7821 (available M-F, 8am - 5pm) or e-mail her at: firstname.lastname@example.org.

 The Workforce Investment Act of 1998 rewrote federal statutes governing programs of job training, adult education and literacy and vocational rehabilitation.
 The Act was signed by the President in August of 1998 and was the first major reform in the nation's job training programs in fifteen years.